ForNeVeR/fornever.me/Readme.md

 $ msbuild /p:Platform="Any CPU" /p:Configuration=Release ForneverMind.sln
 ```

+There're MSBuild properties `/p:DeployBackend=true /p:PublishProfile=Production`
-There's an MSBuild property `/p:DeployBackend=true` that will deploy the site to
+that will deploy the site to the directory configured in
-the directory configured in `ForneverMind/__profiles/Production.pubxml`.
+`ForneverMind/__profiles/Production.pubxml`.

 Other components
 ----------------